 During the first $3 \; \mathrm{Myr}$, the differences between sets are small, largely because gas drag acts as an equaliser that dampens eccentricity excitements from resonant interaction between planetesimals and Jupiter.
 At later times, we observe three marked differences.
 First, simulations with giant planets are much more efficient at assembling embryos.
-At $\sim 50 \; \mathrm{Myr}$, EJS simulations have converted all low-mass particles.
-CJS simulations are slower, and retain $\sim 0.08 \; M_\oplus$ in the low-mass regime when the simulations terminate.
-The process is slower in simulations without giant planets, which retain $\sim 1 \; M_\oplus$ in low-mass objects at termination.
-Second, simulations with giant planets continue to lose mass after $3 \; \mathrm{Myr}$, eventually bringing the remaining disk mass down to $\sim 3.38 \; M_\oplus$ (EJS) and $\sim 3.09 \; M_\oplus$ (CJS).
-Third, there is a significant difference in how EJS and CJS simulations lose disk mass.
-For EJS, all lost mass is lost onto the host star, while CJS simulations eject about half the lost mass from the system.
+At $\sim 50 \; \mathrm{Myr}$, \ejs{} simulations have converted all low-mass particles. \cjs{} simulations are slower, and retain $\sim 0.08 \; \Mearth$ in the low-mass regime when the simulations terminate.
+The process is even slower in simulations without giant planets, which retain $\sim 1 \; \Mearth$ in low-mass objects at termination.
+Second, simulations with giant planets continue to lose mass after $3 \; \mathrm{Myr}$, eventually bringing the remaining disk mass down to $\sim 3.38 \; \Mearth$ (\ejs) and $\sim 3.09 \; \Mearth$ (\cjs).
+Third, there is a significant difference in how \ejs{} and \cjs{} simulations lose disk mass.
+For \ejs{}, all lost mass is lost onto the host star, while \cjs{} simulations eject about half the lost mass from the system.
 However, these processes are limited to late times.

-The spread of tracked mass ranges is never uncomfortably large, which suggests that the range of evolutionary paths available to individual runs in a set is limited.
+The spread of tracked mass ranges is never uncomfortably large, such that the $10$ and $90$ percentiles are never more than $15$ per cent off the median.
+The exception to this is the total planetesimal mass, which suffers from small number statistics as planetesimals deplete at times $\gtrsim 100 \; \mathrm{Myr}$.
+Overall, the tight spread suggests that the range of evolutionary paths available to individual runs in a set is limited.
 However, we do observe three key trends in statistical spread with simulation sets.
 First, the spread is consistently smallest in masses below the cutoff mass.
 Second, the spread across runs in total disk mass is larger in simulations that include giant planets.
-Third, the probability of larger excursions is higher in the EJS and CJS simulations.
-For EJS sets, the $10/90$ percentiles tend to be a factor $2$ further off the median than the $25/75$ percentiles.
-In CJS sets, the difference grows and exceeds factors of $3$ for the $90$ percentile in mass above the cutoff.
+Third, the probability of larger excursions is higher in the \ejs{} and \cjs{} simulations.
+For \ejs{} sets, the $10/90$ percentiles tend to be a factor $2$ further off the median than the $25/75$ percentiles.
+In \cjs{} sets, the difference grows and exceeds factors of $3$ for the $90$ percentile in mass above the cutoff.